thenewdesertoutpost/newdesertoutpost.github.io/pages/camper_guide.md

 * **Alcohol:** Anybody serving alcohol in any capacity to any non-camp member must see proof of legal drinking age for any people they are serving -- yes, even if they’re cute, yes, even if they’re like 80. ***Really fucking serious about this***.
 If you’re of legal drinking age, you can drink all over the damn place, but don’t be an asshole, and remember to bring some form of ID with you on your adventures--a drivers lic or a copy of it taped to your cup usually works well.
 * **Substances:**
   * Pot is legal in California!
 Pot is legal in Nevada!
 Pot is **not legal** federally, and Burning Man is on federal land.
 Do not consume or share pot in plain sight outside of the camp
-  * Do not under any circumstances solicit, offer, or make reference to personal consumption of any illegal substances to people you do not personally know. ***So.
-Damn.
-Serious***.
 * Additional Resources
   * Burning Man’s recommendations on how to relate to law enforcement.
   * Seriously watch this: https://www.youtube.com/watch?v=d-7o9xYp7eE